 14 Best Movies of 2008

-Sometimes, it is a habit of movie-lovers to assess the progress of a film industry by checking its annual report.
+Sometimes, it is a habit of movie lovers to assess the progress of the film industry by checking its annual report.
 Yes, just like any management job, growth stats, amount of money minted, people’s interest-everything is considered.
 We have to get to the root of things.

 2008 had something for everyone.
 As you will go through this list, you will realize that there was something for everyone.
 While it is easy to guess which film will be at the top, but there are some very interesting entries, some of them not many people would have seen.
-I believe this list is a way for us all to celebrate the great cinematic experiences which the year 2008 gifted us.
+I believe this list is a way for us all to celebrate the great cinematic experiences that the year 2008 gifted us.
 Here’s the list of top films of 2008.
-You can watch several of these best 2008 movies on Netflix, Hulu or Amazon Prime.

 14. Cloverfield